PRONATION VS. SUPINATION

 Almost everyone pronates to some extent.

-Nevertheless, all individuals are different, and so some folks pronate less or more than others.
+Nevertheless, all individuals are different, so some pronounce less or more than others.

-If your feet didn’t pronate whatsoever, your body wouldn’t have the ability to absorb the impact of leaping, running, or walking.
+If your feet didn’t pronate, your body wouldn’t be able to absorb the impact of leaping, running, or walking.

 The reverse of pronation is not pronation.
 Although you may hear some runners who promise to be supinators, that’s a misnomer.